 Our Verdict

-The Brother HL-L2460DW is a poor choice for a home printer mainly because it lacks versatility.
+The Brother HL-L2460DW is a passable choice for a home printer, mainly because it lacks versatility.
 It's a monochrome laser printer, making it unsuited for photo printing, and as a print-only model, there's no scanner for digitizing family photos.
-On the upside, it uses inexpensive cartridges with a high page yield, and it offers a wide array of connectivity features, so it's easy to access.
+On the upside, it uses inexpensive cartridges with a high page yield and offers a wide array of connectivity features, making it easy to access.

 High page yield results in low cost-per-print.